roni2000/simpleRagChat/README.md

-# POC1 - Authenticated Chat Application
+# simpleRagChat - Authenticated Chat Application

 This is a simple Node.js application that demonstrates user authentication using Google OAuth and a chat interface that communicates with an external API.